Randoms-and-strings/Markdown-Project/README.md

-# Markdown App Backend
+# Markdown App

-Async FastAPI backend for a modular Markdown editor.
-The service stores user posts in MongoDB, uploads images to AWS S3, and exposes async endpoints consumed by a frontend.
-It includes Redis‑backed rate limiting, image validation (5 MB max), and a healthcheck at `/availability`.
-Deployed on Render with Docker support for local development.
+Async FastAPI backend and Next.js frontend for a modular Markdown editor.
+The backend stores posts in MongoDB, uploads images to AWS S3, and exposes async endpoints consumed by the frontend.
+The frontend handles the user form, image uploads, rate limiting, and rendering.
+Both services are containerized and runnable from the repository root using docker compose.

 ---